barnabywalker/bioregionalisation/README.md

 **Papers:**

-  * [Vilhena and Antonelli 2015](https://www.nature.com/articles/ncomms7848) gives an overview of the Infomaps method with a discussion of its advantages.
+  * [Vilhena and Antonelli 2015](https://www.nature.com/articles/ncomms7848) gives an overview of the Infomap method with a discussion of its advantages.
-  * [Elder et al. 2017](https://academic.oup.com/sysbio/article/66/2/197/2670349) more in-depth demonstration Infomaps, for global amphibians and mammals.
+  * [Edler et al. 2017](https://academic.oup.com/sysbio/article/66/2/197/2670349) more in-depth demonstration of Infomap, for global amphibians and mammals.
   * [Colli-Silva et al. 2019](https://onlinelibrary.wiley.com/doi/full/10.1111/jbi.13585) justifying the delimitation of campo rupestre in Eastern Brazil into two sections.
   * [Droissart et al. 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/jbi.13190) regionalisation of tropical Africa using RAINBIO data.
-  * [Leroy et al. 2019](https://doi.org/10.1111/jbi.13674) use Infomaps to get global biogeographic regions for freshwater fish.
+  * [Leroy et al. 2019](https://doi.org/10.1111/jbi.13674) use Infomap to get global biogeographic regions for freshwater fish.

 # Why bother?